scottnunemacher/dotfiles/README.md

 git fetch
 ```

-The next command does move/clone data (actually just catches up the home directory with the repos remote origin/master current branch).
-The repo's .gitignore file will prevent tracking anything in the home directory and will only track repo files and anything added inside new `~/bin` directory.
+The next command WILL move/clone data (actually just catches up the home directory with the repos remote origin/master current branch).
+The repo's .gitignore file will prevent tracking anything in the home directory and will only track repo files and anything added inside the new `~/bin` directory.
 See for yourself the .gitignore file in the repo to understand.
 ```
 git checkout -t origin/master
 ```